Isuzu MU: Markets

+North America

 The Amigo made a comeback in the US for 1998 after a three-year hiatus with the second generation model alongside the redesigned Rodeo.
 The Amigo was originally only available only as a soft top with a five-speed transmission.
 Standard rear-mounted spare tire, ABS, and removable sunroof rounded out the feature set.
 Fender flares and special 16-inch wheels were available on the V6 and 4WD models.
 The Rodeo could also be optioned with a rear-mounted spare tire and its own 16-inch wheels on higher trim packages.

 A new 2.2-liter X22SE engine built by Holden in Australia served as the base engine.
 Isuzu also offered the 205 hp 6VD1 V6 that produced 214 lbft of torque at 3000 rpm.
 Fuel consumption is an estimated 22 mpgus highway.
 From a technical perspective, the Rodeo and Amigo were built with a rigid frame that has eight crossmembers.
 Front suspension has independent lower and upper arms, with a solid rear axle.
 The Rodeo and Amigo 4WD models came with a modified Dana 44 rear axle and push-button four-wheel drive.
 They also had a traditional floor mounted lever for switching from high- to low-range.
 Underneath, both vehicles came with protective skid plates as a standard feature.

 The North American Isuzu Amigo and Isuzu Rodeo were built at the Subaru Isuzu Automotive, Inc. assembly plant in Lafayette, Indiana.